ShogunPanda-archive/cummar/README.md

 # Introduction

-A small application to import Facebook and Twitter contacts into OSX address book.
+A small application to merge your friends' social profiles contacts into OSX address book.

 http://sw.cow.tc/cummar